 - Vital Nutrients Multi-Vitamin/Prenatal (depending on if you have your period or not)

 As you can tell, there are so many!
 You don’t have to use all of them!
 Honestly, the goal is for you to use any of them barely.
 However, these are good things to have in your toolbox.
 Along with this period of healing is an elimination diet to stop fueling the bacteria fire.

 Some common ones are Low FODMAP, Specific Carbohydrate Diet, GAPS, and so on.
 I want to dive into each of these in later posts.

 I truly hope this helps you understand the types of SIBO that are out there!
-But to also give you peace of mind that there are steps you can take to feel better.
-The most important thing is to TEST NOT GUESS!
+But also to give you peace of mind that there are steps you can take to feel better.
+The most important thing is to TEST, NOT GUESS!